cui0v0/Quark/zeta-todo/README.md

 - [x] ContributorRewardHandler (ofc)
 - [x] CreativeTabHandler will need rethinking for the new creative tab scheme in 1.19.4
-  - stub api is in place, CreativeTabHandler is just a bridge to it
+  - ~~stub api is in place, CreativeTabHandler is just a bridge to it~~
+  - deleted the class
-- [ ] EntityAttributeHandler is "essentially just a bridge"
+- [x] EntityAttributeHandler is "essentially just a bridge"
+  - deleted the class, pushed event subscribers into their respective modules
 - [x] DyeHandler -> some simple utilities fit in Zeta, others not so much
 - [x] capabilities: pain point.
 Some can be made non-capabilities
   - tried to abstract over all quark capabilities, still gotta deal with IItemHandler and such tho
 - [ ] InventoryTransferHandler is quark specific so it can stay
+  - and also forge specific
 - [ ] MiscUtil should probably be dissolved
   - ~~(addToLootTable is very important though -> maybe into a LootTableLoadEvent shim)~~ Done
 - [ ] SimilarBlockTypeHandler is for quark shulker box stuff
+  - Relies on quark config settings
 - [ ] UndergroundBiomeHandler is overengineered

 Obsolete things: